Great Nurcott Farm, Winsford

 An attractive and well situated Residential and Commercial Livestock Holding with considerable sporting appeal occupying an outstanding rural position within the sought after Exmoor National Park

-Available as a whole or in up to three lots
+Available as a whole or in up to four lots

 Lot 3: £300,000